Skip to main content

 fi

-If the snapshots haven't actually changed (maybe the test was flaky, or the developer already updated them locally), no commit is created.
-This prevents noise in the git history.
+If the snapshots haven't actually changed, maybe the test was flaky or someone already updated them locally, no commit gets created, which keeps the git history free of noise.

 Results

-The pipeline has caught several regressions already: a max-w-3xl that should have been max-w-5xl, an overflow-hidden clipping content, and a SectionLabel addition that shifted card layouts.
-Each was caught before merge, fixed in the same PR, and verified automatically.
+The pipeline has already caught a handful of regressions: a max-w-3xl that should have been max-w-5xl, an overflow-hidden quietly clipping content, and a SectionLabel addition that shifted card layouts.
+Each one got caught before merge, fixed in the same PR, and verified automatically.